National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 - Marine mammals

 Deputy Assistant Administrator for Regulatory Programs, National Marine Fisheries Service.

-For reasons set forth in the preamble, NOAA amends 50 CFR part 217 as follows:
+For reasons set forth in the preamble, 50 CFR part 217 is proposed to be amended as follows:

 PART 217—REGULATIONS GOVERNING THE TAKE OF MARINE MAMMALS INCIDENTAL TO SPECIFIED ACTIVITES